nhok0169/Anime-Game-Remap/Fix-Raiden-Boss 2.0 (for all user )/api/README.md

 ## Choice A: Let's Start ! 🟢
 ### STEP 1:
-- Copy [THIS](https://github.com/nhok0169/Fix-Raiden-Boss/blob/nhok0169/Fix-Raiden-Boss%202.0%20(for%20all%20user%20)/src/FixRaidenBoss2/FixRaidenBoss2.py) script in your Raiden Mod folder or GIMI's `Mod` folder.
+- Go to the [Latest Release](https://github.com/nhok0169/Fix-Raiden-Boss/releases/latest) and click on the ``FixRaidenBoss2.py`` link to download the script into your Raiden Mod folder or GIMI's `Mod` folder.

 *Make sure the `.ini` files contain the section named `[TextureOverrideRaidenShogunBlend]` or use the `--all` option to read all .ini files the program encounters*
 ### STEP 2: